It's almost June 21 and Father's Day is almost here - there's a lot of pressure to get the day just right for your super dad. Struggling for ideas?

 It will also be a phenomenal opportunity to catch up with your father - discuss the happenings in your life and his.
 It's also a great time to map out your plans for the day.

 2. Make him breakfast in bed

-If you've been practicing your cooking skills - this is the best time to bring them out, practically.
-Bring your father the typical Father's Day fare - his favorite dish for breakfast, in bed.
+If you've been practising your cooking skills - this is the best time to bring them out, practically.
+Bring your father the typical Father's Day fare - his favourite dish for breakfast, in bed.
 Surprise him as he wakes up - bonus points if you don't cook regularly, as the element of surprise will then be much greater.

 Even if you're no Masterchef, your father won't mind.
-It's the thought and effort that counts, and your father would love nothing more than to make him his favorite breakfast and get the ball rolling on a great note, all while relaxing in the cozy confines of his bed.
+It's the thought and effort that counts, and your father would love nothing more than to make him his favourite breakfast and get the ball rolling on a great note, all while relaxing in the cosy confines of his bed.